wizcamp/wizcamp-realms-demo/session-guide-generation-prompt.md

 - Follow SESSION-01.md structure: Table of Contents with anchor links, step-by-step sections, "Why This Matters" explanations, "Bonus Challenge" sections
 - Use the same engaging, conversational tone and emoji usage
 - **Apply naming convention**: Use student-friendly name as primary title, technical concept as subtitle
+- **Table of Contents**: Include all named sections with anchor links EXCEPT "Access Your Codespace" - exclude this from TOC while keeping the section in the content
 - Include Essential Terms table with consistent definitions (match previous sessions exactly, "Why it matters" can vary for context)
 - Include "Ask the AI" section with 5-7 high-impact questions for deeper learning
-- End with "Pro Tip" section
 - Use practical, hands-on approach with clear numbered steps
 - **Do not instruct students to save files** - files are automatically saved in Codespaces
 - **All content following numbered and non-numbered list items must be properly indented** - indent code blocks, Test paragraphs, explanatory text, and any other content with 3 spaces to align with list item content and maintain proper grouping under the bullet point